Golden Dawn (Greece)

 Golden Dawn is commonly described as neo-Nazi and neo-fascist.
-The group rejects these labels and its members have expressed admiration for the former Greek dictators Ioannis Metaxas of the 4th of August Regime (1936–1941) and Georgios Papadopoulos of the Regime of the Colonels (1967–1974).
-The group's founder Michaloliakos, described by the organisation as its "Fuhrer" advocates Holocaust denial theory and is an ardent supporter of Adolf Hitler.
-Golden Dawn also uses symbolism which is very similar to that of the Nazis, Nazi salutes, blood and soil slogans and they have also praised figures of Nazi Germany.
-According to academic sources, the group is racist and xenophobic, and the party's leader has openly identified it as nationalist and racist.
-Golden Dawn has been also described as ultranationalist, they support the creation of Greater Greece, and they have been strongly critical of the European Union.
-On social issues, they are traditionalist and oppose immigration, and on fiscal issues they are protectionist.
-Golden Dawn has engaged in right-wing populist rhetorics with strong employment of antisemitism, Islamophobia, anti-Turkism, and homophobia.
-The party also has a militant wing consisting of numerous death squads that perpetrated hate-crimes against minorities.
+While the group rejected these labels until 2025, its members have expressed admiration for the former Greek dictators Ioannis Metaxas of the 4th of August Regime (1936–1941) and Georgios Papadopoulos of the Regime of the Colonels (1967–1974).
+Moreover, Michaloliakos, the group's founder and self-declared "Führer", advocates Holocaust denial, and is an ardent supporter of Adolf Hitler.
+Golden Dawn also uses symbolism that is very similar to that of the Nazis, Nazi salutes, and blood-and-soil slogans, and has also praised figures of Nazi Germany.
+The group is racist and xenophobic, and the party's leader has himself openly identified it as ultranationalist and racist.
+Golden Dawn has also been described as ultranationalist, as they support the creation of Greater Greece and have been strongly critical of the European Union.
+On social issues, they are traditionalist and oppose immigration, and on fiscal matters, they are protectionist.
+Golden Dawn has engaged in far-right rhetorics with strong employment of antisemitism, Islamophobia, anti-Turkism, and homophobia.
+The party also has a militant wing consisting of numerous death squads that perpetrated hate crimes against minorities.
 The Hellenic Police has been criticised for its close links to Golden Dawn by government ministers, human rights activists, and whistleblower police officers.

 On 7 October 2020, the Athens Court of Appeals announced verdicts for 68 defendants, including the party's political leadership.
-The General Secretary Nikolaos Michaloliakos and six other prominent members and former MPs, were charged with running a criminal organization.
-Guilty verdicts on charges of murder, attempted murder, and violent attacks on immigrants and left-wing political opponents were delivered and the leadership was sent to prison.
+The General Secretary Nikolaos Michaloliakos and six other prominent members and former MPs were charged with running a criminal organization.
+Guilty verdicts on charges of murder, attempted murder, and violent attacks on immigrants and left-wing political opponents were delivered, and the leadership was sent to prison.